Korn

-Korn (stylized as KoЯn, or occasionally KoRn) is an American nu metal band from Bakersfield, California, formed in 1993.
-The band is notable for pioneering the nu metal genre and bringing it into the mainstream.
+Korn (stylized as KoЯn) is an American nu metal band from Bakersfield, California, originally formed in 1993 by James "Munky" Shaffer, Reginald "Fieldy" Arvizu and David Silveria, who were members of the band L.A.P.D.
+Their current lineup features Shaffer (guitar), Brian "Head" Welch (guitar), Jonathan Davis (vocals), and Ray Luzier (drums), the last of whom replaced Silveria in 2007.
+The band is notable for pioneering and popularizing the nu metal genre.

-Originally formed in 1993 by three members of the band L.A.P.D., Korn's current lineup features founding members James "Munky" Shaffer (guitar); Reginald "Fieldy" Arvizu (bass); Brian "Head" Welch (guitar, backing vocals); and Jonathan Davis (lead vocals, bagpipes), with the addition of Ray Luzier (drums) in 2007, replacing the band's first drummer David Silveria.

 Korn made a demo tape, Neidermayer's Mind, in 1993, which was distributed free to record companies and on request to members of the public.
-Their debut album Korn was released in 1994, followed by Life Is Peachy in 1996.
+Their debut album Korn was released in 1994, followed by their commercial breakthrough, Life Is Peachy, in 1996.
 The band first experienced mainstream success with Follow the Leader (1998) and Issues (1999), both of which debuted at number one on the Billboard 200.
 The band's mainstream success continued with Untouchables (2002); Take a Look in the Mirror (2003); and See You on the Other Side (2005).

 A compilation album, Greatest Hits Vol. 1, was released in 2004, spanning a decade of singles and concluding the band's recording contract with Immortal Records and Epic Records.
 They signed to Virgin Records, releasing See You on the Other Side in 2005, and an untitled album in 2007.
 The band's other recent albums, Korn III: Remember Who You Are (2010) and The Path of Totality (2011), were released via Roadrunner Records, with The Paradigm Shift (2013) being released via Prospect Park and Caroline Records.
-The Serenity of Suffering saw their return to Roadrunner Records, through which The Nothing was released on September 13, 2019.
+The Serenity of Suffering (2016) saw their return to Roadrunner Records, through which The Nothing was released on September 13, 2019.
 Their latest album, Requiem, was released via Loma Vista Recordings on February 4, 2022.

 As of 2021, Korn had sold more than 40 million records worldwide.
-Twelve of the band's official releases have peaked in the top ten of the Billboard 200, eight of which have peaked in the top five.
-Seven official releases are certified platinum by the Recording Industry Association of America (RIAA); two are certified double platinum; one is certified triple platinum; one is certified five times platinum; and two are certified Gold.
+Several of their releases have been certified gold, platinum or multi-platinum by the Recording Industry Association of America (RIAA).
+Fourteen of the band's official releases have peaked in the top ten of the Billboard 200, eight of which have peaked in the top five.

-Korn has released seven video albums and 50 music videos.
-The band has released 48 singles, the most notable of which include "Blind"; "Got the Life"; "Freak on a Leash"; "Falling Away from Me"; "Here to Stay"; "Did My Time"; "Twisted Transistor"; "Coming Undone"; and "Get Up!"
 Korn has earned two Grammy Awards out of eight nominations and two MTV Video Music Awards out of 11 nominations.
+Several of their music videos received substantial play on MTV's Total Request Live, and were among the first to be retired on the show, including "Got the Life" and "Freak on a Leash".